 • Nuts and seeds: almonds, chia seeds, flaxseed

-While a whole-foods, plant-based diet offers many benefits, there are also some drawbacks to consider:
+While a whole-foods, plant-based diet offers many benefits, there are also a few things to keep in mind to make it work for you:

 Thriving on a Plant-Based Lifestyle

-In addition to figuring out what is a healthy plant-based diet, transitioning to plant-based can be an exciting journey towards a healthier overall you.
-Here are some of the key tips to help you thrive:
+In addition to figuring out what is a healthy plant-based diet, transitioning to plant-based can be an exciting journey toward a healthier you.
+Here are some key tips to help you thrive:

 • Focus on whole foods when you can: Fill your plate with fresh produce, whole grains, and legumes.
 Don’t be afraid to experiment with new fruits and vegetables you haven’t tried before!

 • Don’t fear healthy fats: Avocados, nuts, and seeds are great sources of healthy fats that keep you feeling full and provide essential nutrients.
-Think olive oil for cooking or a sprinkle of chia seeds on your oatmeal.
-With that said, moderation for these fats are a good idea because they are still fats, but you don’t need to shy away from them.
+A small drizzle of olive oil for cooking (or if you follow the WFPB diet, a drizzle of vegetable broth) or a sprinkle of chia seeds on your oatmeal can add flavor and nutrition.

 • Learn about plant-based proteins: Beans, lentils, tofu, tempeh, and seitan are all excellent sources of protein.
-Explore recipes for HEARTY LENTIL SOUP, VEGGIE CHICKPEA TIKKA MASALA, or MEDITERRANEAN SWEET POTATOES to keep your protein intake balanced.
+Try making HEARTY LENTIL SOUP, VEGGIE CHICKPEA TIKKA MASALA, or MEDITERRANEAN SWEET POTATOES to keep your meals satisfying and balanced.

 • Explore new cuisines: Many cultures have delicious plant-based traditions to discover.
 Indian curries, Thai stir-fries, and Ethiopian stews are packed with flavor and often naturally vegan.

-• Find your community: You aren’t the only one asking “what is a healthy plant-based diet” so it can be very helpful to connect with others who share your dietary goals for support and inspiration.
-There are online forums, Facebook groups, and even plant-based cooking classes you can join.
+• Find your community: You’re not the only one asking, “what is a healthy plant-based diet?”
+Connecting with others who share your dietary goals can provide support and inspiration.
+Join online forums, Facebook Groups, or even take a plant-based cooking class.

-Remember, a healthy plant-based diet is a sustainable approach to eating.
-When asking what is a healthy plant-based diet, it’s not about deprivation, but rather about filling your plate with delicious and nutritious foods that nourish your body and taste buds.
-So, take the leap, explore the world of plant-based eating, and discover how you can truly thrive!
+A healthy plant-based diet is all about variety, balance, and enjoyment.
+When asking, “what is a healthy plant-based diet?” remember that it’s not about deprivation—it’s about filling your plate with delicious and nutritious foods that nourish both your body and taste buds.